hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 2.41 million USD <br/>
 **Funders:** Government Of Malaysia

-The goal of this project is to develop sustainable and integrated waste management solutions for islands in Malaysia and implement them on 3 islands - Redang and Perhentian in Terengganu state and Besar in Johor state.
+The goal of this project is to develop integrated sustainable waste management solutions for islands in Malaysia and implement them on 3 islands - Redang and Perhentian in Terengganu state and Besar in Johor state.
 This includes:
-* completing assessments of current waste generation patterns and waste management practices, and the impacts of waste on environmental and social wellbeing
+* completing assessments of current waste generation patterns and waste management practices, and current impacts of waste on environmental and social wellbeing
 * implementation of effective waste management systems on 3 islands by building infrastructure and using suitable technologies
 * conducting upskilling programmes on waste management and sustainable community-led tourism practices for local communities and service providers